neerajmahajan/learning-groovy/README.md

 #### Intro

-* Most Matured JVM based dynamic language(optionally typed) and easiest for java developers to learn.
+* Most Matured JVM based dynamic language(optionally typed datatype) and easiest for java developers to learn.
 * can mixed java and scala in same codebase.
 * Other Major dynamic languages
   * Scala - statically typed, suitable for concurrrency , functional.